Goldcap/Constellation/README.md

 =============

 <h2>Overview</h2>
-Constellation.tv was a project written in a modified version of Symfony 1.4.
+Constellation.tv was a project written in a modified version of PHP using Symfony 1.4.
 I took the standard MVC Pattern and converted both controller and view layers into a widget factory, using yml page descriptors to collect widgets into a templated output format.

-The notable code for this operiation is a plugin located here:
+The code for this is a library (Symfony Page Widgets) located here:

 https://github.com/Goldcap/Constellation/tree/master/trunk/public/lib/vendor/PageWidgets

 <h2>Other Modifications</h2>
-A number
+A number of other enhancements were made to increase the time of delivery for the system.
+Among them are:

+1) Addition of DAL (Data Abstraction Layer) that uses XML descriptors to run all queries, using multiple DB Platforms, including MySQL and SOLR.

+2) ORM Generator, for auto-magic reverse migration from a MySQL DB to the ORM.

+3) Alternate page-level memcache plugin for use with Nginx memcached module.